 Anthropology

 The Department of Anthropology is one of the world’s leading institutions for anthropological research.
-Our PhD programs provide in-depth conceptual and methodological training in archaeology and social anthropology, with faculty whose work covers every time period from the Paleolithic to the present and every major world area.
+Our PhD programs provide in-depth conceptual and methodological training in archaeology and social anthropology, with faculty whose work covers every time period—from the Paleolithic to the present—and every major world area.
 The department also offers an AM in medical anthropology.

 You will have the unique opportunity to work with a world-renowned faculty that has a long tradition of foundational research across nearly every continent.
-You will have access to a wide range of resources including the Harvard Medical School, Harvard T. H. Chan School of Public Health, various area centers like the David Rockefeller Center for Latin American Studies, Korea Institute, Fairbank Center for Chinese Studies, Asia Center, and Weatherhead Center of International Affairs.
+You will have access to a wide range of resources including the Harvard Medical School, Harvard T. H. Chan School of Public Health, various area centers such as the David Rockefeller Center for Latin American Studies, Korea Institute, Fairbank Center for Chinese Studies, Asia Center, and Weatherhead Center for International Affairs.
 You will also have access to extensive archaeological and anthropological collections of the Peabody Museum, an important resource for both research and teaching.

 Areas of Study